Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 Lightspeed vs Shopify: POS Hardware

 Hardware is as important as software for getting the most from your POS system.
-Comparing Lightspeed and Shopify’s offerings, however, is a bit complicated.
+Comparing Lightspeed and Shopify POS offerings, however, was more complicated than we expected.

-Shopify, like most other POS providers, sells a range of hardware that you can choose from and pay for however you like.
+Shopify, like most POS providers, sells a range of hardware that you can choose from and pay for however you like.
 Lightspeed, on the other hand, will sell you a range of hardware, but doesn’t disclose its prices.
+Still, we were able to compare both based on what they offered, and how businesses using the products felt it performed.

-Here’s a quick look at some of the hardware that Lightspeed offers:
+Here’s a quick look at some of the hardware that Lightspeed POS offers:

 If you’re using an iPad to control Lightspeed, the iPad hardware kit will give you a range of peripherals to improve your wireless POS experience.
 These include: